datastax/dsbulk/manual/README.md

   `stdin` of the tool:

   `gzcat table1.csv.gz | dsbulk load -k ks1 -t table1`

+* Load the file `export.csv` to table `ks.table1` using the short form option for `url` and the tab character as a field delimiter:

+  `dsbulk load -k ks1 -t table1 -url export.csv -delim '\t'`

 * Specify a few hosts (initial contact points) that belong to the desired cluster and load from a local file, without headers.
 Map field indices of the input to table columns: